- Be extremely present.

-Before clock strikes twelve, we are faced with a genuine question.
+Before clock strikes twelve, we are faced with a serious question.
 We have too little time to think of pleasant justifications.
 We feel disoriented and debilitated, in a sudden blackout.
 Darkness sieges us.
-If only we listened to our body; the truth would be the simplest answer.
+If only we listened to our body; would not the truth be the simplest answer?

 The child’s popped eyes and their smeared face trigger a waterfall in us.
-We ask ourselves as well, with a clasped heart, why does humanity fight?
-The answer forms from within.
+We ask ourselves now too, with a clasped heart, why does humanity fight?
+The immediate answer forms from within.
 We brace up.
 We respond to the child with deep conviction our wars are not holy.
 Yet their voice persists like a resounding echo in a cave; like a midnight which endlessly loops until we have an epiphany:

 “Tell me, human, for whom do we fight?”